SYSC3110Project/CourseProject/README.md

 github: https://github.com/SYSC3110Project/CourseProject

+Milestone 4:
+	The game is now loading from XML files built using the game editor (choice in the main window when first run.)
+	As well, the game now can save its state and load back up when running again.

+Known Issues:

+		- The Undo moves the player onto the monster and will take off health from the monster.

 Work Seperation:
+	-Michael and Matthew worked on the level builder, Michael on the connecting rooms and Matthew on the room builder

+	-Denis worked on saving the games state with serialization

+	-Andrew worked on getting the game to load from an XML file (build on startup)

 For Milestone 3 made a few changes to our game, we have fixed the bug that made our undo/redo unusable and we have added GUI interfaces for the Inventory and
 		Character information, we have also added a 2D text view or map view (what we were supposed to have for milestone 2 (since it turned out that we did